oshaikh13/SynchronousFidelity/README.md

 ## Plugin Description

 There are two plugins in the plugin folder.
 The action emitter is responsible for sending action data to the server on every third frame.
 The event emitter is only required if you are responsible for saving an event timestamp to the server.
-To send an event, hit the left trigger on the controller.
+To send an event, hit the trigger on the right controller.

 ## Interface Setup